LaksCastro/snake-game/README.md

 # How to clone project

-- To clone this repo
+- Clone repository

 ```
 git clone https://github.com/LaksCastro/snake-game.git
 ```

-- To change path
+- Change directory

 ```
 cd snake-game
 ```

-- To install dependencies
+- To install dependencies (2 dependencies: hammerjs to work with gestures and lodash.debounce to improve performance)
 ```
 yarn install
 ```